-Livanta BFCC-QIO Program has a group of doctors and other health care professionals who are paid by the Federal government.
-This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
+Livanta BFCC-QIO Program has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 Livanta BFCC-QIO Program is an independent organization.
 It is not connected with our plan.